bitplane/texxd/README.md

-# texthed
+# texxd

-A hex viewer, soon to be editor for textual.
+A hex editor built with Textual.

 ## todo